Skip to main content

 User Isolation

-Critical: All MCP operations are scoped to the authenticated user.
-There is zero cross-user data access.
+Critical: Every MCP operation is scoped to your authenticated account.
+There is no cross-account data access.

 Error Responses